brand icon Mar172026

 K18 Leave-In Molecular Repair Hair Mask

-If your hair has experienced serious damage from bleaching, coloring, or heat styling, the K18 Leave-In Molecular Repair Hair Mask is a really impressive treatment.
+If your hair has experienced serious damage from bleaching, coloring, or heat styling, the K18 Leave-In Molecular Repair Hair Mask is an impressive treatment.

 Unlike a traditional deep conditioner, this mask focuses on repairing keratin bonds within the hair structure.
 It’s technically a leave-in treatment rather than a rinse-out mask, and a little goes a long way.